-The active roles for students in a mock trial are:
+The active roles of students in a mock trial are:

-- Barrister 1 (a speaking role announces appearances, gives the opening address and shares examination-in-chief and the testing of evidence for the witnesses); - Barrister 2 (speaking role presents the closing submissions and shares testing of evidence with Barrister 1); - Instructing Solicitor (non-speaking but pivotal role.
-Actively manages the case and assists Barristers 1 and 2). - Witnesses (speaking role each team supplies 2 witnesses whose role is to use the information in the Case Materials to get into the character of that witness and give substantive evidence as required or directed by the relevant Barrister and/or mock trial judge); - Judges Associate (the Defendant/Defence side supplies a student to take on the role of the judge's associate.
-This is mostly a non-speaking role with a focus on assisting the judge to manage the proceedings through record keeping (managing List of Objections and List of Exhibits); - Court Orderly (the Plaintiff/Prosecution side supplies a student to take on the role of court orderly.
-This is a role with scripted speaking with a focus on assisting the judge to manage the proceedings through announcing when court commences and adjourns, swearing in witnesses, passing documents between barristers, witnesses and the Judge's Associate (as required), time keeping (ringing a bell at certain intervals) and record keeping (managing the Timesheet.)
+- Barrister 1: a speaking role announces appearances, gives Opening Address and shares examination-in-chief and the testing of evidence with Barrister 1 for the witnesses; - Barrister 2: a speaking role presents the Closing Address and shares testing of evidence with Barrister 1: - Instructing Solicitor: a non-speaking but a pivotal role.
+Actively manages the case to assist Barristers 1 and 2; - Witnesses: a speaking role each team supplies 2 witnesses whose role is to use the information in the Case Materials to get into the character of that witness and give evidence as required or directed by the relevant Barrister and/or mock trial judge; - The Judges Associate: the Defendant/Defence side supplies a student to take on the role of the judge's associate.
+This is mostly a non-speaking role with a focus on assisting the judge to manage the proceedings through record keeping (managing List of Objections and List of Exhibits); and - Court Orderly: the Plaintiff/Prosecution side supplies a student to take on the role of court orderly.
+This is a role with scripted speaking with a focus on assisting the judge to manage the proceedings through announcing when court commences and adjourns, swearing in witnesses, passing documents between barristers, witnesses and the Judge's Associate (as required), timekeeping (ringing a bell at certain intervals) and record-keeping (managing the Timesheet).

 See the Mock Trial Run Sheet for more details about when and what should happen in the mock trials in the MTC.

 For schools new to the MTC, it is up to each school how they want to allocate their roles.
 Some rotate their team members through the roles across the rounds to ensure the team as a whole benefits from everyone understanding the challenges and requirements of each role.
 Other schools keep students in the same roles so those students can hone their skills across the rounds.
 Some schools also open the roles of witnesses up to students who may not be interested in law but keen to participate (e.g. drama students).

-Practical information for teams on the day of a mock trial
+Practical Information for Teams on the Day of a Mock Trial